Let’s dust off what’s left of high school math, shall we?

 Once you unlock the first logarithmic level, you get enough knowledge to make you confident that you can unlock the second level.

-It will save your money
+It will save your money, too

-Treat it as a video game
+Treat your goals like a video game

-When Shopify’s President accidentally confirmed the logarithmic framework
+When Shopify’s President confirmed the logarithmic framework

 There is one thing that stuck with me over the years and influenced the development of this logarithmic framework.